How to Test Lithium-Ion Cells Battery Health Testing ProcessPosted on: Sat Nov 26 2022

 If you want to know how to test 18650 cells, you are in the right place.
 Testing cells is one of the most important steps in preparing salvaged 18650 cells for reuse.

 Step 1: Salvaging - The battery pack is removed from its original casing and the cells are removed from the battery pack.
+We wrote an article on the process of salvaging lithium-ion cells.

 Step 2: Visual Inspection - Cells are looked over to make sure they are not physically damaged and show no signs of leaks.
 Any cells that show signs of damage are discarded.